Do Donkeys Need Blankets?

 What About Mules?

 For mules it's very important to use your judgement.
-Some mules inherit more donkey genetics than horses and vise versa.
-In the photo below these are two mule coats. taken on the same day, the same time of year and they are the same age.
+Some mules inherit more donkey genetics than horses and some have coats more like horses.
+In the photo below these are two mule coats. taken on the same day, the same time of year, they are the same age, and were getting the same diet.
 But you can see one has a much thicker coat than the other.
-The mule on the right never needed a blanket, but the mule on the left who is actually my mule, Slick needs to be heavily blanketed in the winter months or he will get ulcers or become ill.
+The mule on the right never needed a blanket, but the mule on the left who is actually my mule, Slick needs to be heavily blanketed in the winter months or he will get ulcers and become ill.